Frequently Asked Questions

 Alice House believes in courage, safety, and opportunity.
 Education helps our community better support those who are impacted by intimate partner violence and gender based violence.
-Alice House has 35 years of subject matter expertise and staff members with a combined 7 decades of experience spanning areas of social work, shelter work, transitional housing, child and youth care, counselling, and adult education.
+Alice House has 40 years of subject matter expertise and staff members with experience spanning areas of social work, shelter work, transitional housing, child and youth care, counselling, and adult education.
 We are deeply aware of the opportunities for safety that victim/survivors report have been overlooked by their family, friends, employers, neighbours, and supports and we seek to share our insights.

 Why should my staff members and I receive Intimate Partner Violence training?

 53% of individuals who experience intimate partner violence are victimized at work.
 Even if you were not aware, chances are that your employees, coworkers, and clients have missed work time to deal with the consequences of their partner’s abusive behaviour.